bartenbach/rugalert/DEPLOYMENT.md

 ## 💡 Tips

 - The first snapshot takes ~30-60 seconds (processes all validators)
-- Subsequent snapshots are faster (only records changes)
+- Subsequent snapshots are much faster (only records changes - usually just a few writes)
+- Cron runs every 15 minutes so RUGs are detected quickly
 - RPC calls can fail - consider using a paid RPC provider (Helius, QuickNode)
 - Discord webhook is optional but nice for real-time RUG alerts
 - Email alerts go to ALL subscribers for RUG events only